What You’ll Learn

 4. What’s the Advantage of a Buried Propane Tank?

-The main benefit of having a buried propane tank is that it is out of site.
-It won’t take up valuable room in your garage, basement or yard.
+The main benefit of having a buried propane tank is that it is out of sight.
+It won’t take up valuable room in your yard.

 This is a huge perk when you need a tank that is over 300 gallons.

-The buried propane tank life expectancy is 20-30 years.
-The type of soil and if the tank was properly installed can affect this range.
+The buried propane tank’s life expectancy is 20-30 years.
+The type of soil and whether the tank was properly installed can affect this range.

 5. Is Propane a Safe Source of Power for My Home?